 - Social distancing guidelines are being followed wherever possible.

 What can you do to keep everyone safe during your visit?

-- We request that you wear a non-medical face mask when attending the practice.
+- In accordance with NHS and government advice we request that you continue to wear a face covering when attending the practice.
 Of course, this can be removed when trying on spectacle frames and may need to be lowered at times during the consultation to prevent equipment steaming up.
 We understand that this is not possible for everyone (such as young children or those with health conditions which make the wearing of face coverings difficult).

 - Please make an appointment before visiting the practice, including for spectacle collections and adjustments.